-A. Very few couples go into their wedding knowing the realities of photography in general and wedding photography in particular.
+A. Very people know the realities of photography in general and wedding photography in particular.
 In truth, why should you be expected to?
 You have to deal with florists and learning flower names, looks, colors, how they do in heat and cold, etc. You have to learn about cooking and catering.
 You have to learn about ceremony planning and legal documents -- all in a relatively short period of time.
 It's overwhelming!

 You look at all the beautiful pictures in the wedding magazines longing for your wedding pictures to look the same.
 Guess what?
 If you choose the right photographer, your pictures will come very close.